The Word Frequency Counter

 “He knew he had enough to drink and guzzling all night would kill him.”

-Really, actually, very et. al. Read this sentence with and without the stricken words.
+Really, actually, very, all, often, most, also, et. al. Read the following sentence with and without the stricken words.

 “It has been argued that written dialog should emulate speech which very often uses these words.
 Reading literally takes more effort than hearing and unnecessary words really weary a reader.
 Remove all words that leave the sentence actually unchanged after their deletion, and often passages also become more dynamic.”